RobyFerro/go-web/readme.md

 </p>

 ## About Go-Web
-A simple lightweight web framework written in Go for Golang lovers!.
+A simple lightweight web framework for Golang lovers!.
 The project are currently in work in progress.
 Feel free to contribute!

 ## Configuration